Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Intermapper scans your network to show any outbound devices that have connected, giving you a more accurate picture of all Layer 3 devices on your network, so you can add new devices to the maps for continued monitoring.

-New device discovery helps enhance your network security and give you awareness of what’s connected to your network at all times.
+New device discovery helps enhance your network security and gives you awareness of what’s connected to your network at all times.

 Pros: